kenzosking6969/PinayMusic/README.md

 # 🎵 Pinay Music

 A modern music streaming platform featuring trending tracks, genre browsing, and premium features.
+Pinay Music brings the hottest Filipino and international tracks to your fingertips with a sleek, user-friendly interface.

 ## 📋 Overview